 Life at its best tastes so foul, yet we all hope to live to an age where we will get down to its sourest dregs of ill-health and imbecility.
-Old age is the most fitting punishment for those who have had the temerity to live too long, and soon we might bring a worse on ourselves when we find out the secret of immortality.
+Old age is the most fitting punishment for those who have had the temerity to live too long.
+We might soon bring a worse on ourselves when we find out the secret of immortality.

 We race through life, and crawl toward our end.
-We have sped up life and drawn out death.
+As we have sped up life, we have drawn out death.
 We scarcely know that we’re alive, yet we feel death approaching for years, even as we remain as gadding and distracted as teenagers.